ccoenraets/lightning-trader/README.md

     npm start
     ```

-    The database is automatically populated

 1. Open a browser and access [http://localhost:3000](http://localhost:3000)

 ## Using the Socket.io Feed

-By default the application is using a mock feed simulated at the client-side.
+By default the application uses a mock feed simulated at the client-side.
 To use the actual Socket.io feed:

 1. Open js/app.js